thanhsmind/obsidian-extended-graph/README.md

 ![](doc/images/overview.webp)

+> [!WARNING]
+> The plugin has been released on March 27th, and since multiple bugs have been reported and feature requests have been made.
+I'm working on all of them and apologize for the inconvenience!
+Thank you for everyone contributing with this issue reports :D

 # Installation

 You can install this plugin as any other plugin on desktop via the plugin gallery. it is not supported on mobile.